vmware-archive/wavefront-opentracing-sdk-go/README.md

 reporter := reporter.New(sender, appTags, reporter.Source("app1.foo.com"))
 ```

-#### Create a CompositeReporter (Optional)
+#### Create a CompositeSpanReporter (Optional)

-A `CompositeReporter` enables you to chain a `WavefrontSpanReporter` to another reporter, such as a `ConsoleReporter`.
+A `CompositeSpanReporter` enables you to chain a `WavefrontSpanReporter` to another reporter, such as a `ConsoleSpanReporter`.
 A console reporter is useful for debugging.

 ```go
 wfReporter := reporter.New(sender, appTags, reporter.Source("app1.foo.com"))